rossharper/ScratchTDD/README.md

 ## Basic TDD

-Let's start with a proof that we can do basic TDD in Scratch by writing a test first, and making it pass.
+Let's start with a proof that we can do basic TDD in Scratch by writing a test first, and writing some code to make it pass.
 Remembering the basics of TDD: that we'll follow a _"Red -> Green -> Refactor"_ feedback loop.

 ![](RedGreenRefactor.png)